 GDC 2016, the largest annual conference and event in gaming industry, is taking place this week.
 As it’s trending, Virtual Reality (VR) probably will gather the most attractions from the public, but there are a lot more technologies and new games and trends to see at the event.

-Test automation has been hot topic and widely used for couple of years.
 Many mobile application developers have transformed from the traditional way – manual testing to the modern approach – automated testing for managing mobile app quality.
 It is basically because they realized how costly and time-consuming it is to do manual testing that triggers an imminent need to make a turnaround.

 Yet, the technology of test automation is not accepted or adopted by every developer or tester.
 Reasons are probably they have an old-fashioned mindset, fear to make a change or have a wrong vision on the time and cost of deploying test automation solution.
 This blog will focus on this theme and scratches the surface in explaining why the test automation actually saves you money, time and resources – when implemented and adopted efficiently.

 Before you roll out an app, you want to make sure that it meets the expectations and satisfaction of your users.
 Testing functionality solely is not enough to win a user.
-It is also vital to conduct compatibility and performance testing, as every of your app user could hold a different model of device from various OEMs.
+It is also vital to conduct compatibility and performance testing, as every of your app user could hold a different device model from various OEMs.
 To deliver the best experience, you need an advanced mobile app testing solution to address your daily tasks and make your life easier.

 Today we will review 5 considerations in mobile testing to help you find the right solution for you and help you move forward.